feluxe/gitsub_DEPRECATED/README.md

 * Unix like system
 * Tested with `git version 2.19`
-* Each child-repo must have set a remote location.
+* Each child-repo must have a remote location set.
 * A cache directory: `~/.cache`